 When comparing Spyder vs Jupyter, the Slant community recommends Spyder for most people.
-In the question“What are the best Python IDEs?”
-Spyder is ranked 8th while Jupyter is ranked 15th.
+In the question“What are the best Python IDEs or editors?”
+Spyder is ranked 3rd while Jupyter is ranked 9th.
 The most important reason people chose Spyder is:

 Released under the MIT license.